-New Caledonia profile
+New Caledonia territory profile - Leaders

 Head of state: (French) President Francois Hollande, represented by a high commissioner

-At a national level, New Caledonia is represented in the French Parliament by two deputies and two senators.
+At a national level, New Caledonia is represented in the French parliament by two deputies and two senators.